bennylao/ucl-humanitarian-management-system-CLI/README.md

 Mac users can install the application via double-click on ```Installation_Mac.applescript```, and then press the button ```▶ (Run the Script)```.

-If the installation could not work properly, you can install it manually through Terminal/CMD/PowerShell:
+If the installation could not work properly, you can install it manually through Terminal/CMD/PowerShell.
+See next section.

 ### Manual Installation

 Before manual installation, user has to copy the absolute path to the project directory
-***COMP0066_Humanitarian_Management_System***:
+***Humanitarian_Management_System***:

 - On windows:
 Open File Explorer and navigate to the directory contains the application package,